Agamiru/update_local_db/README.md

 # update_local_db

-`update-local-db` is command line application for updating your local Postgres database using a downloaded backup of the remote db from a Heroku app.
+`update-local-db` is command line application for updating a local Postgres database using a downloaded backup of the remote db from a Heroku app.

 It basically uses pg_dump and pg_restore commands.